Higher-Order Discontinuous Galerkin Splitting Schemes for Fluids with Variable Viscosity: Solution Algorithms

 We employ standard multigrid V-cycles (see, e.g.,~\cite{Brandt1977, Hackbusch1985, Trottenberg2001}), and a Chebyshev-accelerated Jacobi scheme~\cite{KronbichlerWall2018, Fehn2020, Adams2003} as smoother.
 The construction of this smoother incorporates precomputing the inverse of the matrix diagonal on each level, while the residual evaluation in the Jacobi-type iteration is based on the level operator application.
 Based on previous investigations on matrix-free preconditioning of challenging elliptic operators~\cite{Schussnig2025, Davydov2020}, we store the scalar viscosity field evaluated in the integration points of each level to avoid reevaluating these potentially costly functions.
 Whenever the linearization vector is updated, the quadrature point data of the multigrid hierarchy is updated on all levels using the multigrid transfer operator.

 The Navier--Stokes equations in their coupled form~\eqref{eqn:oseen_linearized_convection} are preconditioned via a block-triangular preconditioner~\cite{Benzi2005} of the form

 Due to the saddle point structure of system~\eqref{eqn:oseen_linearized_convection}, a GMRES method is required, which converges in two iterations using exact inverses of $\te{A}$ and the negative Schur complement $\te{S}$~\cite{Benzi2005}.
 The specific form of $\te{A}$ and hence $\te{S}$ critically impacts GMRES convergence.
 The problem and solver parameters, that is, the time step and grid size, the viscosity and its gradient, and the convective term influence the optimal choice for approximating $\te{S}$.
-Aiming for incompressible flows characterized by low to medium Reynolds numbers and medium viscosity contrasts, we consider the Cahouet--Chabard preconditioner, namely, $\te{S}\approx \te{M}_p(\nu) - \nicefrac{1}{\Delta t}\,\te{L}_p$~\cite{Cahouet1988}.
+Aiming for incompressible flows characterized by low to medium Reynolds numbers and medium viscosity contrasts, we consider the Cahouet--Chabard preconditioner~\cite{Cahouet1988}, namely,

 The mass matrix is scaled with the inverse viscosity, while $\te{L}_p$ corresponds to the SIPG discretization of the Poisson operator as in the pressure step~\eqref{eqn:pressure_step_weak}.
 The corresponding element-wise contributions are hence of the form

 Note here again that this Schur complement approximation breaks down for i) extreme contrasts in $\nu$ and ii) dominant convection, which we further investigate in Sec.~\ref{sec:numerical_results}.